-New York men’s divorce attorneys provide answers to frequently asked questions with regards to the divorce process and New York divorce laws.
+New York men’s divorce attorneys provide answers to frequently asked questions with regards to divorce in New York and New York divorce laws.

-Paragraph 7 above is the No-Fault ground for divorce in New York and what this essentially means is a divorce will be granted on that ground only after the parties or the court has resolved ALL issues in the marriage.
-This is different from all of the other grounds for divorce in New York which requires that the party prove the ground for divorce before a final determination will be made on all of the other economic and custody issues of the marriage.
+Paragraph 7 above is the No-Fault ground for divorce and what this essentially means is a divorce will be granted on that ground only after the parties or the court has resolved ALL issues in the marriage.

 It is extremely difficult to determine how much a divorce will cost.
 I have seen divorces range from a few thousand dollars to over a hundred thousand dollars.
 Because each case has its own unique qualities (and sometimes people), it is hard to state how much it will cost.

 I think the real question in most cases is “Can I afford to not get a divorce?”
 With New York now becoming the last state in the country to enact No-Fault divorce, divorces are pretty routine and will likely be granted in most cases, if not all.

 Therefore, the ultimate question is what will be the end result?
 Given this landscape, it is important to have an attorney that is experienced and practices in the area of family and matrimonial law to assist you in protecting your rights throughout the divorce process.

 It is much more difficult (and significantly more costly) to try and undue an agreement reached that may never have happened if you had an attorney from the start.
 You could very well have to end up living with an unjust result.

 Do I really need to hire a New York divorce attorney?